SylvesterK-code/alx_html_css/README.md

 - **CSS3** for layout, styling, and animations.
 - **Font Awesome** for icons.
 - **Google Fonts** (Source Sans Pro & Spin Cycle OT).

+🧑‍💻 Author

+Sylvester Kormla Nyadzinnor
+🎓 Front-End Developer (ALX Pro)
+💼 GitHub Profile

+🌍 Passionate about building clean, responsive, and accessible user interfaces.

+🪪 License

+This project is part of the ALX Software Engineering Program and follows its academic and collaboration guidelines.
+© SmileSchool Project — 2025.